xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

 # HOWTO INSTALL LINUX MINT ONTO RAID1 WITH GPT+LVM+MDADM
-## or to any other Debian-based Linux distro; RAID setup steps are generic "distro-typ-agnostic".
+## ... or to any other Debian-based Linux distro; RAID setup steps are generic "distro-agnostic".

 TARGET